 IMO recommends a minimum of 30 days for other shore side activities (such as SAR) as the time period to allow for the full retrieval of data post incident/accident.
 It can be assumed that this requirement is appropriate for VTS and applies to all data sets that may be used for incident replay.
 As this data will be recorded in a rolling loop of, for example the most recent 30 days data, there is a requirement to store recordings for a period of time to safeguard recorded data in case of an incident.
 It should be easy for a VTS operator or supervisor to archive a period of recorded data to other media (e.g. DVD-ROM, tape storage or similar).

 Certain data should be considered for longer term storage in support of such benefits as analysis of traffic patterns and their changes over time, waterway usage changes, input for analysis of changes to buoyage and other aids to navigation and other such strategic vessel traffic management uses.
-It is possible that such long term archival of data is beyond the capability or responsibility of the VTS; the capabilities of other entities should be considered for this purpose (e.g., archival or statistical administrations).
+It is possible that such long term archiving of data is beyond the capability or responsibility of the VTS; the capabilities of other entities should be considered for this purpose (e.g., archival or statistical administrations).

 A capability should be provided to store recordings of specific incident data beyond the minimum storage time or to produce a permanent record for legal, regulatory or analysis purposes.
 Consideration should be given to securing recordings from unauthorised access or tampering, particularly those to be used in accident investigation or legal action.